lorleod/lorleod/README.md

 - 👋 Hi, I’m @lorleod
-- 👀 I’m interested in the places where Culture, Economics, Environment, and Tech meet
+- 👀 I’m interested in the places where tech, culture, and economics meet
-- 🌱 I’m currently learning web development at Lighthouse Labs!
+- 🌱 I recently graduated from Lighthouse Labs' web development bootcamp and am continuing to code my own projects
-- 💞️ I’m looking to collaborate on learning to code and finding a supportive workplace to be part of the team
+- 💞️ I’m looking for work with a company that I can continue to learn and grow with
 - 📫 Connect with me at https://www.linkedin.com/in/taylormcleod/

 <!---